adiyounes/genomics-literature-agent/README.md

 ## Why no framework

 This agent is built without LangChain, LlamaIndex, or any other framework.
-Every concept — the agent loop, tool calling, RAG, memory — is implemented from scratch.
+Every concept the agent loop, tool calling, RAG, memory is implemented from scratch.
 The goal was to understand what frameworks abstract away before using them.
 ---

 ## What it does

 You give it a gene and a disease.
-It does the rest.
-input: BRCA1 + breast cancer
+0. input: BRCA1 + breast cancer
 1. Searches PubMed and bioRxiv autonomously
 2. Fetches and reads the most relevant abstracts
 3. Uses RAG to retrieve the most relevant passages from collected abstracts